mamba-org/quetz/docs/source/deploying/configuration.rst

    admins = ["github:admin_user"]
    # users with maintainer role
    maintainers = ["google:other_user"]
-   # users with memeber role
+   # users with member role
    members = ["github:some", "github:random", "github:name"]
    # default role assigned to new users
    # leave out if role should be null
    default_role = "member"
    # create a default channel for new users named {username}
    create_default_channel = false
-   # wether to collect email addresses when users register
+   # whether to collect email addresses when users register
    collect_emails = false

 You can use one of the following options to configure privileged users: